keylime/enhancements/7_multi-tenancy.md

 know that this has succeeded?
 -->

-Implement an a rudimentary multi tenancy model within Keylime to allow the creation of users, groups and group administrators.
+Implement an a multi tenancy model within Keylime to allow the creation and management of users, groups and group administrators.

 Implement a root admin who has an overall level or privilege to create and manage groups and group administrators.

 Implement a means to fix an agent to a group and user.

-Provide a scalable authentication system to arbiter access of keylime's APIs.
+Provide a scalable authentication system to arbiter access of Keylime's APIs.

 ### Non-Goals